Crimean Tatars: Civil rights movement

-Methods

 The abolition of the special settlement regime made it possible for Crimean Tatar rights activists to mobilize.
 The primary method of raising grievances with the government was petitioning.
 Many for the right of return gained over 100,000 signatures; although other methods of protest were occasionally used, the movement remained completely non-violent.
 When only a small percentage of Crimean Tatars were allowed to return to Crimea, those who were not granted residence permits would return to Crimea and try to live under the radar.
 However, the lack of a residence permit resulted in a second deportation for them.
 A last-resort method to avoid a second deportation was self-immolation, famously used by Crimean Tatar national hero Musa Mamut, one of those who moved to Crimea without a residence permit.
 He doused himself with gasoline and committed self-immolation in front of police trying to deport him on 23 June 1978.
 Mamut died of severe burns several days later, but expressed no regret for having committed self-immolation.
 Mamut posthumously became a symbol of Crimean Tatar resistance and nationhood, and remains celebrated by Crimean Tatars.
 Other notable self-immolations in the name of the Crimean Tatar right of return movement include that of Shavkat Yarullin, who fatally committed self-immolation in front of a government building in protest in October 1989, and Seidamet Balji who attempted self-immolation while being deported from Crimea in December that year but survived.
 Many other famous Crimean Tatars threatened government authorities with self-immolation if they continued to be ignored, including Hero of the Soviet Union Abdraim Reshidov.
 In the later years of the Soviet Union, Crimean Tatar activists held picket protests in Red Square.